Register with Accessibility Services

 - New student submits documentation and the Accommodation Request Form to OAS

-- OAS emails the student to confirm the student's registration with OAS and the student's eligibility to request accommodations
+- OAS emails the student to confirm the student's registration with OAS and eligibility

-- New Student meets with OAS staff to review approved accommodations and OAS policies and procedures
+- New Student meets with OAS staff to review accommodations and OAS policies and procedures

 - Student provides their AAA document to each faculty member for whose course the student intends to activate their accommodations